cs1302uga/cs1302-tutorials/web/http.rst

 corresponsing HTTP response message (described as an |HttpResponse| object).
 The |HttpClient| class also uses the |builder_pattern| for object creation.

-Here is a quick example that builds and |HttpClient| with preferred, modern
+Here is a quick example that builds an |HttpClient| with preferred, modern
 settings:

 .. code-block:: java